What to expect when visiting…

 What SHould I wear?

 Wear whatever makes you feel comfortable.
-We will accept you for who you are no matter what you’re wearing.
 On any given Sunday you will find people wearing anything from jeans to suits and everything in between.
 We gather together to worship and fellowship, and we can do that no matter what type of clothes you’re wearing.
+You are welcome no matter how you dress.

 When do you gather for worship & Bible study?